Drugs and Alcohol

 4.3 Legal Sanctions

-4.3.1 Local, state, federal and foreign laws provide a variety of legal sanctions and penalties for the unlawful possession, use or distribution of illicit drugs and alcohol.
-These sanctions include, but are not limited to, incarceration and monetary fines.
-The illegal or abusive use of drugs and alcohol by members of the academic community may subject them to criminal prosecution by governmental agencies in addition to disciplinary action by the University.
-Status as a student or employee of the University in no way insulates a law breaker from criminal prosecution and punishment.
+- The illegal or abusive use of drugs and alcohol by members of the academic community may subject them to criminal prosecution by governmental agencies in addition to disciplinary action by the University.
+Status as a student or employee of the University in no way insulates an individual from criminal prosecution and punishment.
 The constitutional concept of "double jeopardy" does not prevent state and/or federal prosecution and University punishment for conduct that violates state, federal or foreign law and University policy.

 4.4 University Sanctions